jean-philippe-martin/JavaJson/doc/features.md

 parse the line as JSON and make it part of the document.

 Parsing can be undone with the <kbd>⇧ Shift</kbd> + <kbd>Z</kbd> key.

+## Delete

+The delete menu lets you delete parts of the document.
+These changes will NOT be saved to disk, they're only for display until you close the program (or press undo).

+The simplest way to use it is to press the <key>d</key> key and then <key>enter</key>.
+This will delete whatever is under the cursor(s).

+You can also use the options in the delete menu to choose what to delete.
+It can choose based on pinned, selected (by a cursor), or visible (meaning not folded).
+You can choose to either delete those things, or delete everything except those things.

 # Print select values